Funding opportunity

 In further stages, when the potential domains have been narrowed, UKRI and DSIT may if appropriate explore access to unique datasets, but this cannot be guaranteed.

-To support broader funding opportunities and collaboration, the Department for Science, Innovation and Technology (DSIT) and UKRI may share applications that successfully pass the first assessment stage with selected philanthropic organisations.
+To support broader funding opportunities and collaboration, DSIT and UKRI may share applications that successfully pass the first assessment stage with selected philanthropic organisations.
 This is intended to maximise the potential impact and reach of the fellowship programme.
-Applicants who do not wish for their application to be shared in this way should clearly indicate this preference within their submission.
+If you do not wish for your application to be shared in this way, then you should clearly indicate this preference within your submission.
+If you do not wish for your application to be shared in this way then you should clearly indicate this preference within your submission.
 Your preference will not impact your final application score.

 Research and innovation impact